Prenatal & Postpartum Acupuncture

-“Mother warming” is a unique treatment given around day 4 or 5 post birth.
+“Mother warming” is a unique treatment given around the first week or two post- birth.
 It can be utilized to energize women and aid in their recovery.

 This is a moxa technique used to tonify post-birth.
 Most commonly a moxa stick will be used to warm the woman’s abdomen for 5-10 minutes or until the woman feels pleasantly warm.
 The moxa stick may also be used to warm the low back for 5-10 minutes.